kouprlabs/voltaserve/README.md

 docker compose up -d
 ```

+Wait a few minutes (it takes longer only the first time) until the status of the following containers is `healthy`:

+- `voltaserve-api`
+- `voltaserve-idp`
+- `voltaserve-conversion`
+- `voltaserve-webdav`
+- `voltaserve-ui`

-Wait a few minutes until all containers are up and running.
-You can check that by looking at their logs.
+You can check that by running the command `docker ps` and look at the `STATUS` column.

 2. Go to the **sign up page** <http://localhost:3000/sign-up> and create an account.